Zero-Knowledge Proof-of-Identity: Sybil-Resistant, Anonymous Authentication on Permissionless Blockchains and Incentive Compatible, Strictly Dominant Cryptocurrencies: Building Blocks

 Recent research advances have improved\cite{cryptoeprint:2017:602} the initial setup of the zk-SNARK protocol used to generate the Common-Reference String (CRS) with an MPC protocol, such that it's secure even if all participants are malicious (except one).
 And faster proving times could be obtained by efficiently composing the non-interactive proving of algebraic and arithmetic statements\cite{cryptoeprint:2018:557} since QAP-based zk-SNARKs are only efficient for arithmetic representations and not algebraic statements, but at the cost of increasing the proof size.

-In this paper, a practical implementation has been completed to check a certificate chain with an additional validation policy and written as C code for Pequin\cite{pequin}, then compiled into a public evaluation and verification keys: unfortunately, it isn't scalable to millions of users and/or the large circuits/constraints required to cover all the typologies of national identity cards/ePassports, thus an implementation based on TEE and mutual attestation is the preferred implementation \ref{sub:Detailed-Authentication-Protocol-Remote-Attestation}.
+In this paper, a practical implementation was completed to check a certificate chain with an additional validation policy and written as C code for Pequin\cite{pequin}, then compiled into a public evaluation and verification keys: unfortunately, it isn't scalable to millions of users and/or the large circuits/constraints required to cover all the typologies of national identity cards/ePassports, thus an implementation based on TEE and mutual attestation is the preferred implementation \ref{subsec:Detailed-Authentication-Protocol-Remote-Attestation}.
 The only zero-knowledge proof system that could be scalable enough\cite{cryptoeprint:2018:691} works on a computer cluster, thus it doesn't fit the setting of a single user authenticating on his own device, and a libsnark backend can't handle more than 4 million gates requiring more than an hour of computation.
-Therefore, an implementation only using software means is still Work-In-Progress.